Beach villa with 2 bedrooms and 1 bathroom in Kato Paphos, Cyprus

 and lower Paphos.
 Frequent bus services are available to all the area at very low cost.

-There are 2 bedrooms (1 double with veranda and a twin) and bathroom with W/C.
+There are 2 bedrooms (1 double with veranda and a twin) and a shower room with w.c.

-All rooms have air conditioning to keep you cool in the summer heat! ( available at extra cost per unit per day)
+All rooms have air conditioning to keep you cool in the summer heat!
+Aircon is also included in the price.

 will meet you to show you around and hand over the keys.
 They are on hand at any time to solve any